dhruvalpatel/dhruval-capstone-project/astro-project/README.md

 **Use Case:** Helps track customer acquisition trends and evaluate the impact of marketing campaigns, seasonal changes, or business strategies on customer growth.

 ### **2. Top-Selling Products**
-**Description:** Identifies the top-selling products over time with options for different time granularities (daily, monthly, yearly).
+**Description:** Identifies the top-selling products over time with options for different time granularity (daily, monthly, yearly).
 **Use Case:** Assists in inventory management, product demand forecasting, and marketing strategies for high-performing products.

 ### **3. Sales by Sellers**